Last Updated on September 18, 2021 by scottkandh

 5. Add links that are relevant to your posts.

 After reading your posts, you should suggest to your visitors where they need to go next.
-There are several ways to do this.
+There are several ways to do this which are discussed throughout this post.

 6. Use widgets or plug-ins to put in your most popular posts into your sidebar.
-One of my favorite plug-ins is WordPress Popular Posts.
+One of my favorite plug-ins are Jetpack and WordPress Popular Posts.
 Here’s a link to a blog post about 25 Blogging Tools for WordPress.

 7. Also use Recent Posts that’s built-in to WordPress.
 If you’re Looking for a Recent Posts widget just as featured-packed as WordPress Popular Posts, you can try Recently!
 The advantage to using the Recently plug-in is that it’ll add in categories and number of views for the post.